po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/24-Stu_One-to-Many/README.md

-# 🏗️ Implement One-to-Many Association Between User and Book Models
+# 🏗️ Implement One-to-Many Association Between Reader and Book Models

 Work with a partner to implement the following user story: